jcbyte/tts-queue/README.md

 # tts-queue

-Provides a wrapper for the Web API SpeechSynthesis methods to handle them more easily.
+A lightweight wrapper for the Web Speech API's SpeechSynthesis, enabling easy queuing and management of text-to-speech utterances.

 ## Installation